cristianovagos/stroam/catalog/README.md

 * Initial database loader with basic data (from OMDb API): 15 movies + 15 series, as well as the series seasons and episodes
 * Swagger 2 support
 * Already 'Dockerized' (read the root project README, and this 'How to run' for more info)
-* Send push notifications to STROAM Frontend
+* Send push notifications to STROAM Frontend and emails to users subscribed on adding Productions, Seasons and Episode, and on REST endpoint

 ## TODO
 This section will (_also_) be updated as soon as development goes on.
-* Complete notification system (on adding productions to Genres, new Season, new Episode, etc)
+* Get emails from users subscribed based on user ID (_needs Auth service_)

 ### APIs
 See this own Swagger UI (<catalog_host:catalog_port>/swagger-ui.html) for API information and testing